Gadsden State Community College

 Grading System – The letters below are generally used to indicate grades and enrollment status, although certain programs may use a different scale for the numerical values of grades.

-Neither the “S” or “U” factor in the student’s GPA (grade-point average).
+None of the developmental course grades factor in the student’s GPA (grade-point average).

 The "W" (Withdrawn) is assigned when the student officially withdraws from class(es) by the end of the last class day of the term in which he/she is enrolled for the class(es).